- Meeting Rooms

 12. The Library will give the name and phone number of the person and group making the reservation to anyone inquiring about the meeting.

 13. Admission charges and sales are permitted.
-However, any meeting generating revenue must be held in an Auditorium at the fee charged for commercial (for profit) meetings.
+Any meeting generating revenue and open to the public must meet in the Auditorium and pay the commercial meeting rate.
 Generating revenues includes proceeds from sales, admission or attendance charges or fees, or tuition.
 Also included are meetings where a sales presentation is made, regardless of whether goods or services are sold at the meeting.
-Groups must obtain a sales tax license and comply with all applicable City and State laws.
+Groups must obtain a City of Homewood sales tax license and comply with all applicable City and State laws.

-14. Children must be supervised at all times.
-The Library is not responsible for children left unattended in the Library while their parent or guardian is in a meeting at the Library.
+14. Children ages 6 and under must remain with a parent, guardian, or caregiver at all times.
+If the parent, guardian, or caregiver is attending a meeting, the child must be in the meeting room as well.
+The Library is not responsible for children left unattended in the Library while their parent, guardian, or caregiver is in a meeting at the Library.

 15. Excessive noise or disruptions to the functions of the Library are not permitted.
 Music and noise must be kept to a reasonable level, and in accordance with the City's noise ordinance.

-16. No pets are allowed in the Library except those used by physically impaired persons.
+16. No pets are allowed in the Library facility except those used by physically impaired persons.